ivelischpfuli/stream-manual/README.md

 # Welcome to the Iveli Alpaca stream!
 ![A poorly drawn alpaca pointing to a sign that reads "QUADRUPLE HELL"](media/quadrupleHell.jpg) I'm Iveli Alpaca, and I'm the one responsible for this mess you're about to subject yourself to.
 Thankfully, this manual will help maximize your survival instinct.\
+*Odds are any of your questions will be answered in this guide.
+Use CTRL+F to quickly search keywords.*\
 \
 Most things here were set up by me with the power of SAMMI, LandiTube, and the Twitch Integrated Throwing System\
 \